RaymondOnn/Dendron/notes/concepts.software_design.oop.design_patterns.visitor.md

 id: yty3fyehb44iakfaf34i54q
 title: visitor
 desc: ''
-updated: 1697358887761
+updated: 1720887459208
 created: 1680524650521
 ---

 # Visitor

 - Separate algorithms from the objects on which they operate. i.e different credit cards give different amounts of cashback on different type of expenses
   - Algorithms are stored on the different expense classes instead of the credit card classes
 - The classic technique for recovering lost type information.
-- Do the right thing based on the type of two objects. i.e. object implements the correct respoense based on itself and the visitor (expenses in this example)
+- Do the right thing based on the type of two objects. i.e. object implements the correct response based on itself and the visitor (expenses in this example)

 <br>